Moscow: Soviet period (1917–1991)

-During the postwar years, there was a serious housing crisis, solved by the invention of high-rise apartments.
-There are over 11,000 of these standardised and prefabricated apartment blocks, housing the majority of Moscow's population, making it by far the city with the most high-rise buildings.
-Apartments were built and partly furnished in the factory before being raised and stacked into tall columns.
+During the postwar years, there was a housing crisis, solved by the invention of high-rise apartments.
+There are over 11,000 of these standardised and prefabricated apartment blocks, housing most of Moscow's population, making it by far the city with the most high-rise buildings.
+Apartments were built and partly furnished in the factory, before being raised and stacked into tall columns.
 The popular Soviet-era comic film Irony of Fate parodies this construction method.
 The city of Zelenograd was built in 1958 at 37 km from the city centre to the north-west, along with the Leningradskoye Shosse, and incorporated as one of Moscow's administrative okrugs.
 Moscow State University moved to its campus on Sparrow Hills in 1953.

-In 1959 Nikita Khrushchev launched his anti-religious campaign.
-By 1964 over 10 thousand churches out of 20 thousand were shut down (mostly in rural areas) and many were demolished.
-Of 58 monasteries and convents operating in 1959, only sixteen remained by 1964; of Moscow's fifty churches operating in 1959, thirty were closed and six demolished.

-On May 8, 1965, due to the actual 20th anniversary of the victory in World War II, Moscow was awarded a title of the Hero City.
+In 1959, Nikita Khrushchev launched his anti-religious campaign.
+Of Moscow's fifty churches operating in 1959, thirty were closed and six demolished.
+On 8 May 1965, due to the actual 20th anniversary of the victory in World War II, Moscow was awarded a title of the Hero City.

 The Moscow Ring Road (MKAD) was opened in 1961.
 It had four lanes running 109 km along the city borders.
-The MKAD marked the administrative boundaries of the city of Moscow until the 1980s when outlying suburbs beyond the ring road began to be incorporated.
-In 1980, Moscow hosted the Summer Olympic Games, which were boycotted by the United States and several other Western countries due to the Soviet Union's involvement in Afghanistan in late 1979.
+The MKAD marked the administrative boundaries of the city until the 1980s, when outlying suburbs beyond the ring road were incorporated.
+In 1980, Moscow hosted the Summer Olympic Games, which were boycotted by the US and other Western countries due to the Soviet Union's invasion of Afghanistan in 1979.
 In 1991 Moscow was the scene of a coup attempt by conservative communists opposed to the liberal reforms of Mikhail Gorbachev.